“A garden always gives back more than it receives”

 That’s the moment I realized that I had not been treating and tending to my projects and goals in an organic and natural way.
 I was also pushing and forcing them to fit a certain mold or expectation.

 I made a conscious choice at that moment to trust that the outcome of each of my various projects will be exactly what I intend them to be…as long as I focus on giving each project what it requires for as long as it requires to grow fully into a blooming stage.

 Now, I like to think of the cycle of achieving my goals as the same one I must respect when tending to my garden.
 This concept is not new.
 Many people throughout history have compared the development of a business or project to the life cycle of nature.

-What I love about this concept is that it provides me with a consistent energy surge – a reminder that while I focus on achieving my B-All – some of my goals along the way will be easier to achieve when certain specific conditions are in place.
+What I love about this concept is that it provides me with a consistent energy surge – a reminder that while I focus on achieving my life’s legacy – some of my goals along the way will be easier to achieve when certain specific conditions are in place.